 SUMMARY

-• Janssen does not recommend any practices, procedures or practice guidelines that deviate from the product labeling or are not approved by the regulatory guidelines.
+• Janssen does not recommend any practices, procedures or practice guidelines that deviate from the product labeling or are not approved by the regulatory agencies.

-• Clinicians should use clinical judgement based on local/guidelines, standards of care, and individual patient risk/benefit assessment when considering use of TECVAYLI.
+• Additional management recommendations may be available in local/institutional guidelines.
+Clinicians should use clinical judgement based on local/institutional guidelines, standard of care, and individual patient risk/benefit assessment when considering use of TECVAYLI.

-• MajesTEC-1 (MMY1001) is an ongoing, phase 1/2, multicohort study evaluating the safety and efficacy of TECVAYLI in patients with relapsed or refractory multiple myeloma (RRMM).1,2
+• MajesTEC-1 (MMY1001) is a phase 1/2, multicohort study evaluating the safety and efficacy of TECVAYLI in patients with relapsed or refractory multiple myeloma (RRMM).1,2

-• Per protocol: Dose delays were the primary method for managing adverse events in Part 3 of the MajesTEC-1 Study.
-Please see below for a summary of mitigation, prohibited medications, and dose delay strategies for neurotoxic events from the MajesTEC-1 protocol.2
+• Per protocol: Dose interruption was the primary method for managing adverse events in the MajesTEC-1 Study.
+Please see below for a summary of management and prevention of neurotoxic events, prohibited medications, and dose interruption strategies from the MajesTEC-1 protocol related to neurotoxic events.3

 CLINICAL DATA - majestec-1 study